Osha Root vs. Mullein: A Respectful, Practical Guide to Traditional Respiratory Herbs

 Osha Root

-- Contains aromatic compounds (e.g., ligustilide) studied in laboratory settings for aroma-driven airway comfort and microbial interaction.
-These are preclinical findings and don’t establish clinical efficacy.
+- Contains aromatic compounds (such as ligustilide) studied in laboratory settings for aroma-driven airway comfort and microbial interaction.
+These are preclinical findings and don't establish clinical efficacy.

 Mullein Leaf